im-wrek/reconstruct/README.md

 ## Reconstruct
 A fast, usable module for reconstructing data-types ( see supported data-types [here](./types) )
-> [!NOTE]
-> This module does NOT fully reconstruct some data-types, I plan to add support for most or if not all data-types.
->
-> To add your own (or modify existing data-types), follow [this](./AYO.md) guide.

 ### Reconstruct.new(`ReconstructorOptions`: [ReconstructorOptions](#reconstructoroptions)): [Reconstructor](#reconstructorreconstruct-any-string)
 Returns a `Reconstructor` object